Mindfulness

 For more detail, read How Stress Affects Sleep and What You Can Do.

 Burnout risk rises when stress is chronic and recovery is too limited.
-You may notice emotional exhaustion, cynicism, reduced motivation, trouble focusing, or feeling like you cannot fully recover between workdays.
+It can look like emotional exhaustion, cynicism, reduced motivation, trouble focusing, irritability, dread before work, or feeling like you cannot fully recover between workdays.
+Burnout is often connected to work conditions, not simply a personal failure.

 When to Seek Professional Help